-When I go camping or take a trip to my extended family’s cabin, I find that I usually need to pick up firewood, so I head to the store.
+When I go camping or take a trip to my aunt and uncle’s cabin, I find that I usually need to pick up firewood, so I head to the store.
 But I’ve recently thought, “What if I didn’t have to buy firewood?
 Is it legal to just pick it up on the side of the road?”.
 So, I did some research to help answer this once and for all.

 Generally, it’s illegal to collect firewood from the side of the road from both public and private land.
 However, if you can get permission from the forest service office or the private landowner, you shouldn’t have issues collecting some wood.
 Get their name and written permission if possible.